 6 Things You Should Never Skimp On In Life

-Stay with me on this one…How often have you bought a cheap umbrella and left it on the train or watched it disintegrate at the slightest hint of a breeze?
+Stay with me on this one…How often have you bought a cheap umbrella, left it on the train, or watched it disintegrate at the slightest hint of a breeze?
 Just take the plunge and buy yourself a decent umbrella, and you will notice the difference.
 This isn’t only an investment in your ability to arrive at the office not looking like a drowned rat, but you will also be far less likely to leave it on a train.

-One of the best Pinterest trends to circulate in recent years is the idea of the capsule wardrobe.
-The basic principle is that you invest in several key pieces of clothing that make up the core of your wardrobe.
+One of the best Pinterest trends to circulate in recent years is the capsule wardrobe idea.
+The basic principle is that you invest in several key pieces of clothing that comprise your wardrobe’s core.
 These should be high-quality pieces that last slightly longer than your fast-fashion favorites.
 You then pad out this selection with basics and seasonal trends.

 Why?
 You’ll spend less on clothing because you won’t be going out and buying a new wardrobe at the start of every season.
 If you don’t have the budget to purchase high-quality, designer items, try looking in charity shops and vintage stores in the more affluent areas of your town, as these will often be filled with designer gems.
 You can also take your search online and scour sites like eBay for some designer bargains.